 La Tranche: The beach in the village of La Tranche regularly hosts a round of the world championships – usually during August.

 Lacanau Ocean: This resort is known as Surf City and the world surf championships are held on this beach each year.
-The beach is about a 15 minute walk from the campsite.

 Send us your suggestions here: mailto:firstname.lastname@example.org